 "Patients taking Rimonabant reported feeling severely depressed and having serious thoughts about committing suicide," Psychology Today reported.
 "It was as though the patients had lost their ability to experience pleasure… [Which] tells neuroscientists that our endogenous marijuana system is normally involved, either directly or indirectly, in controlling our mood and allowing us to experience pleasure; antagonizing the actions of this chemical in the brain leads to depression with possibly dangerous consequences."

-For more information on the endocannabinoid system, and the parents testing cannabis as a treatment for pediatric cancer, check out "Stoned Kids," the first episode of Weediquette airing tomorrow on VICELAND at 11 PM EST.
+For more information on the endocannabinoid system, and the parents testing cannabis as a treatment for pediatric cancer, check out "Stoned Kids," the first episode of Weediquette on VICELAND.

 Watch all the first episodes of our shows now at VICELAND.com